On this page

-Who files a VAT return?If your business is registered with the Netherlands Chamber of Commerce, you most likely have to file VAT returns.
+Who files a VAT return?If your business is registered with the Netherlands Chamber of Commerce, and you have been issued with a VAT number, you most likely have to file VAT returns.
 There are some exceptions: for example, if goods or services are exempt from VAT, such as childcare and the services of funeral directors, you cannot charge VAT.
 Usually this also means deduction of paid VAT is not possible.
 Non-resident businesses doing business in the Netherlands may have to file a VAT return as well.
 Use the Registration of Non-Resident Entrepreneurs Aid to find out if registration in your case is necessary.
 If so, you must use the Application for VAT identification number for foreign entrepreneurs form (PDF).

 Filing your first VAT returnOnce you have registered your company with the Netherlands Chamber of Commerce (resident companies) or with the Dutch Tax and Customs Administration (non-resident companies), the Dutch Tax and Customs Administration will send you information about your liability for VAT.
 You will receive a letter telling you how and when to file your VAT returns.
 You’ll also receive a user name and a password for filing digitally.
 You might have to file your first return on paper; the Tax and Customs Administration will inform you.